Part V. Authors Who Tackle Climate Change in Fiction – Kim Stanley Robinson

 Another great deer sniff on the upcoming wind, wasn’t it?
 For now, just over three years after this article came out, we are presented with a new president who is promoting fossil fuels and doesn’t believe in or care about climate change or any other environmental issue.
 And scientists are becoming more political (such as with the Alt National Park Service and the upcoming March for Science on Earth Day 2017).

-Robinson’s newest novel, New York 2140, coming next month, is set in New York City after sea levels have risen enough to drown the city–yet the metropolitan area still seems to thrive, with canals rather than streets.
+Robinson’s newest novel, New York 2140 [editor’s note: now published], is set in New York City after sea levels have risen enough to drown the city–yet the metropolitan area still seems to thrive, with canals rather than streets.
 The novel may be fairly sobering…just a warning.

 As always, I think that fiction and the arts have a unique place in the narrative about global warming.
 Fiction writers, such as Kim Stanley Robinson, are important in using the arts to convey our humanity’s identity in an exponentially changing world.
 How do we deal with the extinction of an ever-increasing amount of species?
 How do we find the wilderness again (when any idea of “pristine wilderness” is questionable since we have already altered the planet too much)?
 How do we cope with recent changes in government that seem to be dystopian and dangerous?
 How do we deal with a natural world that is dramatically changing to the point our constructed worlds are threatened by sea level rises, long-term climate changes, ocean acidification, food security, and so on?
 How do we ensure stability in the world when a host of changes result in violent terrorism and large refugee crises?
 Are we coming to a tipping point wherein we’ll lose natural identity and find a fugue state?